AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 }
 ```

-- `target` (string) - The target GraphQL node you want to add a hook to.
+- `target` (string) - The target GraphQL node.

     For example, `Query.availableStores` targets the `availableStores` field in the query, which means that if the  query calls the `availableStores` field, then the `composer` will execute.
 <!-- need better example? -->

-- `composer` (string) - The local or remote file location of the function you want to execute when the mesh encounters the node specified by the `target`
+- `composer` (string) - The local or remote file location of the function you want to execute when the mesh encounters the node specified by the `target`.

     Local scripts must be added to the mesh's [`files` array](../reference/handlers/index.md#reference-local-files-in-handlers).
 For more information on when to use local or remote functions, see [Local vs remote functions](#local-vs-remote-functions).

     **NOTE**: Local composer functions are limited to 30 seconds.
 If `blocking` is set to `true` and the function takes longer than 30 seconds, you will receive a `Timeout Error`.
-In such cases, please consider using a [remote composer](#local-vs-remote-functions).
+In such cases, consider using a [remote composer](#local-vs-remote-functions).

 - `blocking` (boolean) - (`false` by default) Determines if the query waits for a successful return message before continuing the query.